cdktf/cdktf-provider-helm/docs/provider.typescript.md

 - *Type:* string

+Context to choose from the config file.
+Can be sourced from KUBE_CTX.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/2.17.0/docs#config_context HelmProvider#config_context}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/helm/3.0.1/docs#config_context HelmProvider#config_context}

 ---